sanskrit-coders/sanskrit-documentation-theme/README.md

 ## Usage

 Take a look at this very repository for an example!
-In particular, note:
+In particular, note the files that you would need to add / modify as needed:
 - the `_config.yml` file.
 - The _data/home_sidebar.yml file, which defines the contents of the sidebar/ dropdown menu you see for each page.
+- The 404.md file, which defines how the "Page Not Found" results look like.
+- Gemfile (just make a copy)

+### Search / webmaster tips
+- assets/sitemap.xml can be submitted.

 ## Contributing